 Adopting an anchor methodology, PPAF brought in the knowledge of academia20 ,operational experience of government, local knowledge and expertise of partner organisations21,civil society organisations22, as well as pragmatic and technical guidance of water experts.
 Seven teams of over 80 researchers and professionals in 19 districts covering four agroecological zones and Quetta city were deployed.
 The teams gained knowledge and gathered insights from 412 women and 742 men of 61 community organisations, and 130 public officials23 (the composition of the participants is shown in Figure 6).
-The research teams also visited 20 water infrastructure projects supported by PPAF, government and other donors which included karezes, perennial irrigation schemes, dams, and tube wells.
+The research teams also visited 20 water infrastructure projects supported by PPAF, government and other donors which included karezes, perennial irrigation schemes, dams, agriculture fields, and tube wells.
 Water samples from 97 sources were collected for quality testing to be done by the Quaid-e-Azam University.

 The field visits culminated in a two-day consultative workshop at the Lasbela University of Agriculture, Water and Marine Sciences.
 The zone-wise participant groups presented key challenges and situation of drinking water, sanitation, water for irrigation, agriculture, livestock, drought and floods.
 Each zone presented a unique set of challenges specific to that zone.
 Domestic water supply as a signature priority was a common thread running across all zones.
-As a result of this workshop conference, eight recurring themes emerged reflecting on water issues in the province: (1) Drinking Water for ΑII Ground Water Management (3) Surface Water Storage and Management (4) Limited Agriculture with Eefficiency and Value Chain (5) Water for Livestock and Rangeland Management (6) Women and Water, (7) Marine Ecology and Coastal Waters (8) Water and CEPC.
-These themes cover the entire range of water related themes in Balochistan.
+As a result of this workshop, five recurring themes emerged reflecting on water issues in the province: (1) drinking water for all, (2) groundwater management, (3) surface water storage and management, (4) limited agriculture with efficiency and value chain, and (5) water for livestock and rangeland management.
+On the second day of the workshop, the participant groups made presentations on the five themes identified on the first day.
+Based on these themes a matrix was developed for each theme identifying sub-themes highlighting issues, actions and responsibilities (who can to do what); and livelihood activities around the subthemes.
+In the light of the consultations, two more themes of: 6) women and water; and 7) marine ecology and coastal waters were added to cover the entire range of water related themes in Balochistan.